 It’s possible that bells aren’t loud or unfamiliar enough; I might be tuning them out the same way I tune out gurgling water or birds chirping.
 Supporters point out that in a study in Glacier National Park conducted in 1982, the only people who got charged by bears that year were not wearing bells.

 Regardless, bells aren’t terribly loud and could easily get lost in the sounds of wind, a river, or thick forest.
-It’s much safer and smarter to use your own voice: Sing, shout my name, or, if you’re Herrero, yodel.
+It’s much safer and smarter to use your own voice: You don’t need to blast music or sound an air horn before you turn every bend, but making sure that I can hear you before we end up face to face is key in avoiding conflict.
+Carry on a loud conversation with your friends, sing, or shout (preferably not my name, though, I get a little tired of hearing it.)
+Alternatively, if you’re Herrero, yodel.
 It’s the best, most reliable way to alert me to your unfamiliar presence and ensure that I head in the opposite direction.
 Believe me: Yodeling sounds just as bad to my ears as it does to yours.

 First published in 2017; updated in January 2022